If this is what the Apple Car looked like, it's good the project is dead

 In the report, Gurman also outlines an earlier version of the car when Apple’s former chief design officer Jony Ive was still part of the tech giant that more closely resembled the 1950s Volkswagen Microbus and was nicknamed the ‘Bread Loaf’ by those working on the project.

 While part of me still wonders what the Apple Car might have really looked like, the more I learn about the EV, the more it seems to be a good thing that Apple killed the project.
+But hey, it does look better than the Cybertruck.

 Image credit: Canoo